Renting Process Explained

 Deposit with the first rental payment

-We take 6-8 week's worth of rent as deposit along with your first month’s rental payment.
-In addition we charge an administration fee.
-As complies with the law, your deposit is safeguarded by an independent rental deposit scheme called Tenancy Deposit Solutions.
+On the majority of tenancies, we take 5 weeks’ worth of rent as deposit along with your first month’s rental payment, in line with current legislation.
+As complies with the law, your deposit is safeguarded by an independent rental deposit scheme called mydeposits.

 How to pay the rent